 If you have the discipline to put all your expenses on a credit card each month and not go over your monthly budget, then look into rewards credit cards.
 The key is being able to pay it off each month or it’s not going to be worth it.
 But if you can do this, you’re opening up another income stream.

 BootsnAll editor Adam Seper and his wife opened an American Airlines rewards card in 2010, and since they started putting all of their monthly expenses on it, they’ve gotten enough miles for one free, round trip flight to both Europe and Central America – or $1700 worth of flights – back in 2011 and 2012.
-They’ve been racking up the miles since and are leaving next week for Mexico with their son – all three flights paid for by their miles.
+They also paid for flights for 3 to Mexico (in 2015) by using their miles.
+They switched to the Capital One Venture card after that trip and stocked up about $2000 worth of travel rewards in two years.
 All for using their credit card instead of cash or a debit card and paying off the balance each month so as to not incur any interest.
 There are a myriad of different rewards cards out there, many that can be used for travel.

 23: Remember, your budget